EmmanuelAka21/EmmanuelAka21/README.md

 - 💞️ I’m looking to connect with other aspiring developers to collaborate on projects, share knowledge, and learn from each other's experiences.
 - 📫 How to reach me:  eaka957@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Just wait till I unleash my full potential!
-I feel like i have powers to create.
+I feel like i have powers to create a new world.

 <!---
 EmmanuelAka21/EmmanuelAka21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.